Martha of Denmark: Queen

 Queen Martha reportedly played a significant part in the famous Nyköping Banquet in 1317, where the king and queen retaliated against the dukes and had the king's brothers invited to festivities, after which they were imprisoned and died in the dungeons; she is in fact pointed out as the creator of the plot.
 According to Erikskrönikan, Queen Martha and the king's official Johan Brunkow initiated the arrest of the dukes, while the chronicle of Lübeck claims that she influenced Birger supported by her brother the King of Denmark.
 Erikskrönikan describes how the queen received her brothers-in-law with assurances that she loved them as if they were her brothers by blood.
 The chronicle mentions her participating in the festivities: "Everyone danced all the way from indoors to outdoors; the queen had never looked so happy before".
 Her good mood was seen as a cruel sign of excitement that she and her spouse were to have their revenge for the Håtuna games, as she was aware of the plan to capture the dukes in the middle of the festivities.

-The murder of the dukes, however, led to a conflict with the forces of the widows of the two dukes, who defeated the king's forces in 1318, leading the king and queen to flee to Gotland and from there to Zealand in Denmark with their children, while the son of one of the dukes was proclaimed king of Sweden.
+The murder of the dukes, however, led to a conflict with the forces of their widows, who defeated the king's forces in 1318.
+This forced the king and queen to flee to Gotland, and from there to Zealand in Denmark.
+Magnus, the eldest son of Queen Martha and heir to the throne, remained behind to lead the defense against the dukes' men but was captured and imprisoned.
+He was later executed by beheading after the son of one of the dukes was proclaimed king of Sweden.